What Is Ergonomics?

 How to Spot Ergonomic Hazards and Fix Them

-Improving your workplace ergonomic safety requires spotting hazards or potential issues and fixing them.
+Improving your workplace ergonomics and health and safety requires spotting hazards or potential issues and fixing them.
 Always keep in mind the leading principle of ergonomics — designing and modifying work to better suit your workers and their capabilities.
-You’ll learn to prevent injuries, improve satisfaction and boost productivity.
+You’ll learn to prevent injuries, improve satisfaction, and boost productivity.

 Workstation Improvements